solidpixel/solidpixel.github.io/_posts/2022-04-22-astc_optimization.md

 the compressor is now simply incapable of generating, because they are so rarely useful in practice that it's not worth testing them.

-The main area where this was applied was restricting the dual weight-plane use to single partition encodings.
-Technically ASTC allows two planes of weights for two and three partition encodings, but trying to store this many weights AND four or six color endpoints nearly always requires too much quantization of the stored values to be useful.
+ASTC allows two planes of weights for two and three partition encodings, but trying to store this many weights and four or six color endpoints nearly always requires too much quantization of the stored values to be useful.
+Therefore astcenc now only support two planes of weights for one partition encodings, removing a significant amount of the search space.

-One bonus side effect of this removal is that we know that the dual-partition path in the codec now only ever has to handle a single partition, which allows that code path to be streamlined for even more performance.
+A bonus side-effect of this removal is that the multi-partition paths in the codec now only have to handle a single weight plane.
+This allows a significant simplification of this code path, which gives us improved performance for multi-partition searches.

-Dynamic search-space reduction
+Dynamic search pace reduction
 ------------------------------

-The second set of changes I made to the compressor were those that dynamically reduce the searched encoding space based on predicted benefit of those encodings.
-Most of the dynamic search-space reduction today is based on data point extrapolation.
-Do some trials, and based on that empirical data extrapolate to see if further trials along that axis of the search space are likely to beat the best encoding we already know about.
+The second set of changes I made to the compressor were those that dynamically reduce the search-space based on predicted benefit of those encodings.
+This is mostly based on data point extrapolation from earlier encodings.
+Do some trials, and based on that empirical data extrapolate to see if further trials along that axis are likely to beat the best encoding that we already know about.

-The first major area where this is applied is to the use of the dual weight-plane encodings.
-ASTC can assign any one of the 4 color channels to the second weight plane, so we technically have 4 candidates to try for RGBA data.
+We apply this to the use of two planes of weights.
+ASTC can assign any one of the color channels to the second weight plane, so we have 4 candidates to try for RGBA data.
 If the error for the first attempted dual-plane encoding is more than X% worse than best single-plane encoding, then we assume that no dual-plane encoding is worth considering and early-out the dual-plane searches.

-We can be quite conservative with the values of X here - a lack of suitable bitrate means that image quality often collapses for bad coding choices.
-Coarse thresholds such as "2x worse" are relatively safe but still manage to prune a significant number of searches.
+We can be quite conservative with the values of X here.
+A lack of bitrate means that image quality often collapses for bad coding choices.
+Conservative thresholds such as "skip if 2x worse than current best encoding" are relatively safe but still manage to prune a significant number of searches.

-The second area where this is applied is to the use of multiple color partitions.
-If N+1 partition encoding is more than X% worse quality than the best N partition encoding, then stop the search and don't even try N+2.
-Again, we can be quite conservative on the thresholds but still cull a lot of trials.
+We also apply this to the use of multiple color partitions.
+If the N+1 partition encoding is more than X% worse than the best N partition encoding, then we stop the search and don't even try N+2.
+Again, we can be quite conservative on the thresholds to avoid hurting quality and still manage to cull a lot of trials.

-In these cases the values of the X% cut-off thresholds are determined by the compressor quality profile, so we get fine control over the heuristics and still allow the highest search qualities to test a significant portion of the search space.
+The X values of the cut-off thresholds are determined by the current compressor quality profile.
+We get fine control over the heuristics, and can still allow the highest search qualities to test a significant portion of the search space.

-There is probably a lot more opportunity here for compressor innovation to make better up-front predictions without the initial trials, but that's for the future ...
+There is probably more opportunity here for compressor innovation to make better up-front predictions without the initial trials, but that's for the future ...

 Predictive extrapolation
 ------------------------

-A lot of texture compression is about making a good initial attempt and then applying iterative refinement to jiggle colors and weights around a bit to improve the final result.
-That iterative refinement is critical to getting a good quality output, but can be very expensive.
+Texture compression is mostly about making a good initial guess and then applying iterative refinement to jiggle colors and weights around to improve the final result.
+That iterative refinement is critical to getting a good quality output, as quantized errors are hard to predict, but can be very expensive.

-Within each encoding trial we apply a predictive filter to the iterative refinement of colors and weights.
-We know, based on offline empirical analysis of many textures, how much iterative refinement is likely to improve a block.
+Within each encoding trial we apply a predictive cull to the iterative refinement of colors and weights.
+We know, based on offline empirical analysis of many textures, how much iterative refinement is likely to improve block error.
 It's around 10% for the first refinement pass, and 5% for the second pass, and 2% for the third.

-We can estimate, based on the number of iterations remaining and a safety margin, whether a block is likely to beat the best block we already know about.
+To reduce the number of useless iterations we estimate, based on the number of iterations remaining, whether a block is likely to beat the current best block.

-If it's not going to intersect then we simply stop the trial early and move on to the next candidate.
-This is a remarkably effective technique - most candidate encodings are poor and will early out with no refinement.
-With the optimization applied we only end up refining ~10% of the total trial candidates for medium quality searches.
+If it's not going to intersect then we simply stop and move on to the next candidate.
+This is a remarkably effective technique!
+Most candidate encodings early out and, on average, we only run 10% of the refinement passes for medium quality searches.

 Code optimization
 =================